ROYAL LIFE DETOX

 Jumping to Conclusions

-When you make assumptions you consider definitive with little to no evidence.
-For instance, you “mind read” by inferring your friend’s intentions and emotions from their behavior or body language.
+When you make assumptions, you consider them definitive with little to no evidence; for instance, you “mind read” by inferring your friend’s intentions and emotions from their behavior or body language.
 You take precautions to avoid the worst-case-scenario you’ve created in your head.
-In this case, you want to ask your mother for helping finding treatment, but you fear her rejection, so you continue using.
-Another example, you “fortune-tell” by predicting the outcome of an event.
+In this case, you want to ask your mother for help in finding treatment, but you fear her rejection, so you continue using.
+Another example is you “fortune-tell” by predicting the outcome of an event.
 You want to quit drinking, but you tell yourself sobriety isn’t possible, so you never attempt to recover.

 When you see yourself jumping to conclusions, ask the person what they are actually thinking.
 Additionally, when you are afraid of future outcomes, ask others if your fears are rational or not.